Scale customer reach and grow sales with AskHandle chatbot

 Training on an Enormous Scale

-The dataset used for training ChatGPT was a combination of structured and unstructured data, allowing the model to learn from diverse text types and formats.
-This diverse training data plays a crucial role in enabling ChatGPT to generate contextually relevant and coherent responses.
+The training data combines both structured and unstructured data, allowing the model to learn from diverse text types.
+Such a wide range of training data is crucial for enabling ChatGPT to generate contextually relevant and coherent responses.

 A Glimpse into the Training Process